-Calgary Dry Eye Treatment Centre serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Calgary Dry Eye Treatment Centre serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.

 - A: If you experience itchiness, light sensitivity, tearing and tired eyes, it could indicate that you have dry eye syndrome.
 Get your eyes checked by an eye doctor, who will thoroughly diagnose your symptoms and offer lasting treatment.

 - A: Various things can cause dry, itchy eyes.
 Some of the most common causes include blocked glands, environmental factors (wind, air pollution), infrequent blinking, certain medications, standard contact lenses and Demodex mites.